pnochisaki/young-inglewood/_content/pages/faq.md

 ### HOW DO I GET A MORE EXTENSIVE ALLOCATION?

 We recommend you join our [Friends of Young Inglewood membership](https://younginglewood.com/membership).
-In addition to other benefits, our FYI members get first access to all our releases.
+In addition to other perks, our FYI members get first access to all our releases.

 ### CAN YOU SHIP WINE TO ME?